youtube/cobalt/cobalt/site/docs/reference/starboard/modules/10/decode_target.md

 *   `SbBlitterSurface surface`

     A handle to the Blitter surface that can be used for rendering.
+*   `uint32_t texture`

+    A handle to the GL texture that can be used for rendering.
+*   `uint32_t gl_texture_target`

+    The GL texture target that should be used in calls to glBindTexture.
+    Typically this would be GL_TEXTURE_2D, but some platforms may require that it be set to something else like GL_TEXTURE_EXTERNAL_OES.
+*   `uint32_t gl_texture_format`

+    For kSbDecodeTargetFormat2PlaneYUVNV12 planes: the format of the texture.
+    Usually, for the luma plane, this is either GL_ALPHA or GL_RED_EXT.
+For the chroma plane, this is usually GL_LUMINANCE_ALPHA or GL_RG_EXT.
+Ignored for other plane types.
 *   `int width`

     The width of the texture/surface for this particular plane.